leizhougetbetter/HeterogeneousAspDyn/PayoffMatrix_RSTP/README.md

 - *HeteroAspirationUpdateRule.f90*: The randomly selected individual compares its aspiration value with its payoff and updates its strategy based on the aspiration-based update function.
 Here, each individual can have its own update function (including the case where everyone shares the same update function).

-- *MT_PNRG.f90*: A module contains the random number generators from the IMSL library.

 - *AspirationDynamicsParameters.txt*: This input file contains parameters including the payoff matrix, the selection intensity, personalized aspiration values, and parameters for individualized update functions.

 - *simulationParameters.inp*: This input file contains the parameters for the simulation setting, including